Here is a video covering this article:

 HOLINESS: CEASELESSLY RECEIVING GOD’S LOVE INTO THE HEART

 First, I will explore how holiness relationally imparts onto humans via God’s holiness, mission, and triunity.
-Holiness comes from God, and when imparted into a human, God’s holiness in the person gradually deletes and crucifies the self, gradually replacing it more-and-more through time—via letting go of self, deepening communion, and surrender—with a new self (2 Cor.
+Holiness comes from God, and when imparted into a human, God’s holiness in the person gradually deletes and crucifies the self, gradually replacing it more-and-more through time—via letting go of self, deepening in constant communion with Christ via surrender to Him—with a new self (2 Cor.
 5:17) of holiness: the person is a new creation, which is Christ living in the person (Gal.
-2:20), and being the Mind of Christ (Phil.
+2:20), and which is being the Mind of Christ (Phil.
 2:5).
 Initially, the crucifixion with Christ exists in the person only partially.
 To more fully deepen into proper surrender to Christ, the person must live on the Cross with Christ.

 Scripturally, our thesis is pervasive throughout the Word.
-Consider the following verses:
+Consider, for example, the following verses:

 Philippians 1:21 (NIV)